-The Certification in Incentive, Conference & Event Management – Level 1 is a distance learning course of 5 modules is a distance learning course of 5 modules suitable for people involved in IC&E projects with roles in customer companies, agencies and in the supply of goods & services to the IC&E industry.
+The Incentive, Conference & Event Management Certification (Level 1 – Introduction) is a distance learning course of 5 modules suitable for people involved in IC&E projects with roles in customer companies, agencies and in the supply of goods & services to the IC&E industry.

 IC&E accreditation is globally recognised by our members and issued in collaboration with our education partner, William Angliss Institute, Asia Pacific’s leading Hospitality Tourism and Events Training Institute.
 The course is designed to provide you with background information and some tools that you can use to help plan your next incentive, conference or event.
 Each unit focuses on a particular area of the industry and provides an introduction to what you will need to consider when undertaking such projects.